 Start trading Reddit stocks in just four steps:

 - Open a City Index account, or log-in if you’re already a customer.

-- Search for ‘Tesco’ in our award-winning platform
+- Search for the stock you want in our award-winning trading platforms

 - Choose your position and size, and your stop and limit levels

 - Place the trade